DGregan/AppAssignment/README.md

 # AppAssignment
 Mobile Dev Assignment App

-My College Assignments Application that helps the user keep track of their current college assignments.
+An application to allow a user to keep track of their current/upcoming College assignments